Last Updated on July 28, 2022.

-Although ears will always do the bulk work while mastering, having good meters is as crucial as having any EQ.
+Although your ears will always do the bulk work while mastering, having good meters is as crucial as having any EQ.
 Brainworx_bx meter quite simply offers a clearer picture of your signal’s level than any stock or budget meters provide.

-Brainworx bx_meter’s GUI is thoughtfully large, there will be no eye squinting like DAW meters require.
+Brainworx bx_meter’s GUI is thoughtfully large, there will be no eye squinting like some other meters require.
 Peak, RMS, and dynamic range indicators can all be used to monitor signals in linkable stereo or M/S mode.
 Brainworx bx_meter offers the ability to optimize metering to K-12, K-14, and K-20, as well as weighting filters of A-weighting, C-weighting, and K-weighting.

 Brainworx bx_meter is available as a 64-bit VST2/VST3 for Windows and Mac.
 A meter that hits the mark costs $99 (On sale for $19 right now)

 Klanghelm have developed a meter which will suit the mastering of both the most modern-minded midi mapper as well as any vintage Vox-amped vagabond.